 There are several ways you can help your kitty reach a healthy weight.
-Reminder, always consult a vet before making drastic changes to your cat’s diet.
-Moreover, if you’re ever unsure or have doubts, don’t hesitate to talk to your vet.
+Remember, always consult a vet before making drastic changes to your cat’s diet.
+Moreover, if you’re ever unsure or have doubts, don’t hesitate to talk to your vet!

 Choosing a high-quality cat food is the first step.
 Make sure that the first couple ingredients include real, wholesome meat (protein).

-Avoid food high in corn, soy, cereals, additives, meat by-products, etc., as these are difficult to digest and mostly not nutritionally-beneficial for cats (especially over the long-term).
+Avoid cat foods high in corn, soy, cereals, additives, meat by-products, etc., as these are difficult to digest and not nutritionally-beneficial for cats (especially over the long-term).

 You can try to add a little weight on your cat by increasing feeding frequency and amounts.
 Cats would much prefer to eat smaller portions several times a day rather than one large bowl once per day.

 Dry cat food is often higher in calories than wet cat food (because of moisture content, etc).
-However, make sure to provide plenty of fresh, clean water to ensure your cat is getting hydrated properly!
+However, if you choose to provide a dry-food diet to your cat, just make sure to provide plenty of fresh, clean water to ensure your cat is getting hydrated properly!

-H3 essentials offers a great line of healthy, freeze-dried cat treats that treat kitty to nutritious raw meat.
+H3 essentials offer a great line of healthy, freeze-dried cat treats that treat kitty to nutritious raw meat.
 A part of the proceeds helps support the Big Cat Rescue sanctuary in Florida.

 Read about Yoda and his awesome treats to help spread the word about the “Little cats helping big cats” campaign.

-In addition to a healthy dry diet, consider adding wholesome cooked ingredients to their meal–such as unseasoned chicken breast or plain rice.
+In addition to a healthy dry and wet food diet, consider adding wholesome cooked ingredients to their meal–such as unseasoned chicken breast or plain rice.
 Check out our handy article on human foods cats can eat (and foods that should be avoided).

-A high calorie diet is not recommended for just any cat.
-As it’s packed with high calorie and fat content, it is aimed for cats who need lots of calories, and fast.
+A high-calorie diet is not recommended for just any cat.
+As it’s packed with lots of calorie and fat content, it is aimed at cats who need lots of calories and fast.
 This is typical for cats who have been seriously ill and have lost a lot of weight.